 - Closed Door Rapport: Another society lady brings her daughter around to play with Gwen, but it goes bad when Gwen and the other girl take an instant dislike to each other.
 The scene ends with Gwen locking herself in her room and saying "I hate her, I hate her, I hate her".

 - Cool and Unusual Punishment: When Gwen is caught having a mud fight with boys, she is forced to wear boy's clothes for the rest of the day.
+Although, Gwen doesn't really consider this a punishment and she ends up having a lot of fun in a mud fight as One of the Boys.

 - Extra!
 Extra!
 Read All About It!: "Wuxtra!
 Wuxtra!
 Panic in Wall St.!"
 Exposition indicating that the father's stock market position is suffering.